• Home

 • Next, add the flour and baking soda and mix well.
 Add the oats, pecans and chocolate chips and mix well.

 • Using a kitchen teaspoon, drop the cookie dough onto a greased baking sheet, leaving about 1-2" between them.
-Bake at 350 degrees for 10-12 minutes.
-Let cool.
-Makes 4 dz.
+Bake in a preheated 350 degree F oven for 10-12 minutes.
+Let cool; then store in an airtight container.

 Keyword cookies